actionhero/www.actionherojs.com/tutorials/actions.md

   - accept `object` similar to regular input
   - nested input also have properties: `required`, `formatter`, `default` and `validator`

-You can define `api.config.general.missingParamChecks = [null, '', undefined]` to choose explicitly how you want un-set params to be handled in your actions.
+You can define `config.general.missingParamChecks = [null, '', undefined]` to choose explicitly how you want un-set params to be handled in your actions.
 For example, if you want to allow explicit `null` values in a JSON payload but not `undefined`, you can now opt-in to that behavior.
 This is what `action.inputs.x.required = true` will check against.</p>

 Since all properties of an input are optional, the smallest possible definition of an input is: `name : {}`.
 However, you should usually specify that an input is required (or not), ie: `{`name: {required: false}`}`.</p>